jujulal/ds-algo-XIV/compiler/src/main/scala/compiler/README.md

 http://stackoverflow.com/a/21276727/432903

 ```
-Java objects reside in an area called the heap.
+Java objects reside in an area called the heap(heap = newgen + oldgen heap).

 The heap is created when the JVM starts up and may increase or decrease in size while the
 application runs.